 The celebration of the Solemnity of Pentecost brings the Easter season to an end.
 However, the first two Sundays after Pentecost are solemn feasts: the Solemnity of the Most Holy Trinity and the Solemnity of the Body and Blood of Christ.
 They celebrate two fundamental mysteries of our faith: that the one God is a Trinity of persons; and the mystery of the Holy Eucharist, the source and summit of the Church’s life.

 Pray the rosary this week for students who are graduating from any level of schooling, that they may always put to good use what they have learned.
-Pray for vocations to the priesthood and religious life, and for those from our parishes who have recently received their first communion or confirmation.
+Pray for Christ’s faithful in the Archdiocese of Madurai and all in India who are suffering from the pandemic.
 Pray also for good weather for the spring planting and growing season.
 As always, pray for peace.

 May God bless his people with peace.